 In most cases, hosting services such as a web site are better served by a cloud hosting provider.
 In general, web sites will be provided by cloud providers leaning towards the Platform or Software as a Service options, where the customer is going to be responsible for the content of the site and the service provider will be managing the infrastructure.

-Surge capacity for online retail presence
+Surge capacity for online retail presence (rapid elasticity)

 Another example of cloud computing benefits relates to surge capacity.
-Describing an example, say a company regularly serves 100 customers per day.
+For example, say a company regularly serves 100 customers per day.
 The company is expecting to run a promotion, and is unsure what kind of traffic to expect.
 Through a CSP model, the company can rapidly expand services to handle surge, then tear down the services after the surge.
 No hardware purchase and deployment is necessary, just lease the potential CPU cycles while necessary to accommodate the potential surge.

 5. Where to go from here